Best Design Recruitment Agencies in Australia (2026)

 Bluefin Resources is a well-established Australian recruitment firm with over 20 years in the market.
 They have a dedicated digital recruitment practice covering UI/UX, product design and digital marketing, as well as a separate product and design practice.
 Bluefin is a broad agency with design sitting alongside many other verticals including finance, legal, government and technology — making them a reasonable option for organisations hiring across multiple disciplines at once, though with less depth than a pure design specialist.

-Not all agencies that list design roles on their website are genuine design specialists.
+Not every agency that lists product manager roles has genuine depth in this discipline.
 Before engaging a recruiter, it is worth asking a few direct questions.

-Agencies that struggle to answer these questions clearly are likely treating design as a subcategory of general tech recruitment rather than a specialism in its own right.
+Agencies that struggle to answer these questions with specifics are likely treating product management as a subset of general technology recruitment rather than a discipline in its own right.

 Frequently Asked Questions

-What is the best design recruitment agency in Australia?
+What is the best product manager recruitment agency in Sydney?

-How long does it take to hire a designer in Australia through a recruiter?
+How long does it take to hire a product manager in Sydney?

-Do design recruiters in Australia handle contract as well as permanent roles?
+Do product manager recruiters in Sydney handle contract roles?